intel-unesp-mcp/infieri2019-session1/README.md

 simultaneously in the Xeon Phi™ coprocessors.

-In this sense, one possible approach to determine the peak single precision floating point capability of an Intel® Xeon Phi™ coprocessor is by calculating the following expression:
+In this sense, one possible approach to determine the peak single precision floating point capability of an Intel Xeon Phi coprocessor is by calculating the following expression:

 * clock frequency x number of cores x 16 x 2 (FMA) FLOPS per cycle